Agreement on Disengagement between Israel and Syria: Details and implementation

 It was decided in the agreement that the two countries will maintain the ceasefire and immediately return prisoners of war on both sides.
 Then, it said, Israel will withdraw from all the enclaved areas and the Hermon top it occupied during the war, and a surface of about 25 km^{2} around the city of Quneitra and other small areas occupied during the Six-Day War.
 Finally, two separation lines were put into place: Israeli (marked in blue) and Syrian (marked in red), including a 235 km^{2} United Nations Disengagement Observer Force buffer zone on the Syrian side.

 The agreement stated that the Syrian civilians that were forced to leave their homes in the buffer zone will be able to return to them, as it pledged to fight terrorist activities in the Golan Heights.
 These two undertakings were given as an oral commitment to the United States.
 Following the agreement was the establishment of the United Nations Disengagement Observer Force buffer zone, which appointed 1,043 soldiers to oversee the buffer zone.

 Prisoners were returned immediately after the signing of the agreement (June 1–6, 1974), and Israel withdrew from Mount Hermon and the enclave areas.
 The new separation line was completed on June 26, 1974.

-Aftermath

-Unlike what many commentators had expected, the agreement on disengagement between Israel and Syria not only lasted for more than 45 years, but has been operative from the moment it was signed.
-This makes it the longest successful continuous agreement Israel has ever had with an Arab country to date.

-Israeli invasion of Syria

-After the fall of the Assad regime in December 2024, the IDF captured outposts on the Syrian-controlled sector of Mount Hermon, which had been a part of the United Nations Disengagement Observer Force buffer zone under the agreement.
-According to Israeli Prime-Minister Benjamin Netanyahu, the Syrian army had abandoned its positions on the Golan Heights after the collapse of the Assad regime, which prompted Netanyahu to order the IDF to "temporarily" occupy the place in order "to ensure that no hostile force embeds itself right next to the border of Israel," until adequate security arrangements could be made.
-Ahmed al-Sharaa, leader of Hay'at Tahrir al-Sham (HTS) reportedly told a group of journalists that HTS would continue to uphold the 1974 agreement.

-On 18 December, it was reported by Al Jazeera that over 100 Syrian families had been forcibly expelled from the Golan Heights by the Israeli military.
-Witnesses describe that Israeli soldiers had opened fire on them and on their homes.
-The United Nations peacekeepers have been removing Israeli flags in the newly occupied area.

-On 19 December, it was reported that the Israeli military has prevented Syrian farmers in Ma'ariya from accessing their fields.
-On 20 December, the Israeli military occupied two additional Syrian villages, Jamlah and Maaraba, and then fired at Syrians protesting the Israeli occupation.
+Violations by Israel

+The disengagement between Israel and Syria, which had been in place for more than 50 years, was disrupted by Israel after the fall of the Assad regime in 2024, leading to regular Israeli incursions into Syrian territory..
+This included occupying parts of the United Nations Disengagement Observer Force buffer zone.